gtempesta/game-of-life-test/README.md

 ![App screenshot](screen3.png)

-In order to compute the number of the neighbors we need to loop over every cell from the index of -1, -1 to the index of 1, 1 relative to the cell that we are considering, remembering not to count the state of the cell itself.
+In order to compute the number of the neighbors we need to loop around every cell from the index of -1, -1 to the index of 1, 1 relative to the cell that we are considering, remembering not to count the state of the cell itself.

 The looping part is accomplished with two nested loops which go from one index to the next.